vaughany/moodle-block_enrolment_key_generator/readme.md

 ## Purpose

 Initially, the purpose of this block was 'find a reason to create a Moodle block, and in doing so, learn how to write code for Moodle'.
-This was for Moodle 1.9, about 4 or so years back.
+This was for Moodle 1.9, about four or so years back.
 I've since upgraded it to Moodle 2.x as I was contacted and asked to do so.

 Keys are re/generated when the page loads.
 Each instance of the block is unique (you can have many per page with different configurations) and generated keys are not stored anywhere.
 Currently all users can see the block, but this can be changed within Moodle if desired.

 More information is available at the [project's GitHub page](https://github.com/vaughany/moodle-block_enrolment_key_generator).

-> **Warning:** In this block I have used word lists freely available on the internet which contain **every** three, four and five-letter British English word, and as such, may contain words that you may find offensive.
-I strongly suggest that you load the file `ekg/block_ekg.php` into your favourite text editor and search for and remove any words you, or your users, may find offensive.
+> **Warning:** In this block I have used word lists freely available on the internet which contain **every** three, four and five-letter (British) English word, and as such, may contain words that you may find offensive.
+I strongly suggest that you load the file `ekg/block_ekg.php` as well as the files in the `ekg/wordlists` folder into your favourite text editor and search for and remove any words you, or your users, may find offensive.
+(Or, leave the files alone and run the risk of your enrolment key sounding like [George Carlin's Seven Words](http://en.wikipedia.org/wiki/Seven_dirty_words)...!)

 ## Installation